Blizarre/marache.net/content/post/gravity.md

 +++

-I have always been fascinated by gravity simulations, and I have vivid memories of small simulators where you would create celestial bodies and watch their motion.
+I have always been fascinated by gravity simulations, and I have vivid memories of small simulators where you would create celestial bodies and watch them in motion.

-As I wanted to see what the fuss was about typescript, I decided to make a simple gravity simulator.
+As I wanted to see what the fuss was about [TypeScript](https://www.typescriptlang.org/), I decided to make a simple gravity simulator featuring planets.
 My goal was to simulate trajectories of around a dozen bodies in real-time, in the browser.

 Everything is based on Newton's [second law](https://en.wikipedia.org/wiki/Newton's_laws_of_motion#Newton.27s_second_law):